-You will need sugar-free powdered sweetener to make the glazing.
-If you can’t find some in your store make your own powdered sugar-free sweetener !
+You will need a sugar-free powdered sweetener to make the glazing.
+If you can’t find some in your store make your own powdered sugar-free sweetener!
 Cover the blade of a blender with crystal sugar-free sweetener (erythritol or Monk fruit).
 Blend on high speed until it forms a powder.
 Store the homemade sugar-free powdered sweetener in an airtight glass jar in the pantry up to 3 months.

-Those are low carb vegan cookies.
-They don’t use eggs, butter or dairy.
+These cookies are low-carb vegan cookies.
+They don’t use eggs, butter, or dairy.
 It means that they are softer than regular cookies when out of the oven.
 Their texture forms with time, when they cool down as coconut oil firm up and make the cookies hold together creating a melting center.
-Make sure you follow the 20 minutes cooling down time on the cookie tray, without touching the cookies, I know it is tempting as they smells good but don’t!
+Make sure you follow the 20 minutes cooling downtime on the cookie tray, without touching the cookies, I know it is tempting as they smell good but don’t!
 Then, make sure they cool down up to room temperature (20C) before adding the glazing.
-If your room temperature is higher bring the cookies in a cooler place like a garage, cave, by the window or in you fridge for few minutes.
+If your room temperature is higher bring the cookies in a cooler place like a garage, cave, by the window, or in your fridge for a few minutes.

-A classic lemon cookies contains about 230 kcal, here you will get a close amount of energy 196 kcal.
-But not the same energy !
-Those are not empty calories.
-This recipe loads your body with healthy fats, plant-based fiber and protein from almonds and coconut.
-And mainly if you watch the carbs and sugar, those low carb lemon cookies contains only 4.2 g of net carbs compared to 34 g in a regular cookie !
+A classic lemon cookie contains about 230 kcal, here you will get a close amount of energy 196 kcal.
+But not the same energy!
+These are not empty calories.
+This recipe loads your body with healthy fats, plant-based fiber, and protein from almonds and coconut.
+And mainly if you watch the carbs and sugar, these low-carb lemon cookies contain only 4.2 g of net carbs compared to 34g in a regular cookie!

-I hope you enjoy this Low carb lemon cookies recipe.
-If so, lease take a picture of your creation and share it with me on Instagram.
+I hope you enjoy this low-carb lemon cookies recipe.
+If so, please take a picture of your creation and share it with me on Instagram.
 I love to see you making my recipes.

 Low carb lemon cookies